 In the fall of 1994, a meeting was called by the president of Ottawa Tourism Commission Authority (OTCA) in response to many public inquiries relating to these new festivals.
 The goal was to create a communication flow between the festivals and OTCA.
 During this meeting, there was a consensus that most of the festivals had many common interests and that there was a need to form some ongoing group that could not only coordinate tourism information, but also share ideas to improve their individual events.

-In April 2006, Ottawa Festival Network celebrated its 10th anniversary by unveiling its new official name, Ottawa Festivals d’Ottawa, and celebrated at the inaugural Launch of the Festival Season.
+- In April 2006, Ottawa Festival Network celebrated its tenth anniversary by unveiling its new official name, Ottawa Festivals d’Ottawa, and celebrated at the inaugural Launch of the Festival Season.